BenoitMain/BenoitMain/README.md

 Hi, I'm **Benoit**,
 A former French Navy non-commissioned officer turned **Web & Mobile Developer** with a deep sense of discipline, teamwork, and curiosity.

-🎓 Currently studying at **Holberton School**, I'm looking for an **apprenticeship starting August 2025** to apply my skills in real-world SaaS and cybersecurity projects.
+🎓 Currently studying at Holberton School, I'm looking for an apprenticeship starting December 2025 to apply my skills in real-world SaaS and cybersecurity projects.

 ---